SKIP TO PAGE CONTENT Scroll to Top

 It is the College’s responsibility to provide a qualified interpreter for any individual with a hearing impairment who requires such service at no cost to the individual.
 The following procedures should be followed in requesting such service.

-3. To best utilize interpreters, students must notify the Counseling Center if they are to miss a class or activity in which an interpreter has been assigned.
-Missing classes for any reason without notifying the Counseling Center is considered a “No Show.”
-Also arriving late to class after a specified waiting time is considered a “No Show.”
-If the student misses two classes in any semester without notifying the Counseling Center, the interpreter will be removed form the class.
-The “No Show” agreement outlines this policy.
+3. To best utilize interpreters, students must notify the Access Center if they are to miss a class or activity in which an interpreter has been assigned.
+Missing classes for any reason without notifying the Access Center is considered a "No Show."
+Also arriving late to class after a specified waiting time is considered a "No Show."
+If the student misses two classes in any semester without notifying the Access Center, the interpreter will be removed from the class.
+The "No Show" agreement outlines this policy.

 Important Telephone Numbers and Info